-Learning Outcomes: At the end of the unit, the student will be able to
+Learning Outcomes: At the end of the unit, the student will be able to and presentations of energy audit reports.

 - Explain the importance of Energy management.
 (L2) - Discuss the roles and responsibility of Energy manager (L2)

 Unit 4 Energy Audit